gdan342/pii3/README.md

 # Pii3 Install
-Simple script for installing i3wm or i3-gaps in Raspian Buster Lite
+Simple script for installing a custom i3wm environment on Raspberry Pi OS Lite, see pii3install.sh for options

  # Install i3wm
 This will install i3wm and custom configs